zoecolombet/MenuEnergyLabelling_code_Europe/README.md

 This repository contains the following files:

-    dyn_menu_labelling_germany - MC - foreach.R: codes for running the model in Germany
+    dyn_menu_labelling_belgium - MC - foreach v1.7.R: codes for running the model in Belgium
-    dyn_menu_labelling_belgium - MC - foreach.R: codes for running the model in Belgium
+    dyn_menu_labelling_germany - MC - foreach v1.7.R: codes for running the model in Germany

-NOTE FOR USERS
+# NOTE FOR USERS
 Belgium --> with _200s (scale factor of 200)
 Germany --> with _500s (scale factor of 500)